-The number of ordinary shares/ADSs available for grant under the 2016 Plan is expected to meet the Company's anticipated needs.
-The amount and timing of awards granted under the 2016 Plan are determined by the plan administrator.
+The increased number of ordinary shares/ADSs available for grant under the Second Amended and Restated 2016 Incentive Award Plan is expected to meet the Company's anticipated needs over the next four years.
+The amount and timing of awards granted under the Plan are determined by the plan administrator.